What does MMULT Do in Excel?

 This function applies the logic of multiplying one matrix by another matrix by using the “Dot Product” of rows and columns.
 For example, look at the two matrix tables in excel.

-The first column of “Matrix 1” has three numbers and the first row of “Matrix 2” has three numbers.
-The first number of Matrix 1 columns will be multiplied with the first number of Matrix 2 row and like this, all the values are multiplied and at the end summation of these values are arrived as the result.
+The first column of “Matrix 1” has three numbers, and the first row of “Matrix 2” has three numbers.
+The first number of Matrix 1 columns will be multiplied with the first number of Matrix 2 row, and like this, all the values are multiplied, and in the end, a summation of these values has arrived as a result.

-This is exactly what will be done by MMULT function in excel as well.
+This is exactly what will be done by the MMULT function in excel as well.

-How to Use MMULT in Excel? (with Examples)
+How to Use the MMULT Function in Excel? (with Examples)

 For example, consider below two matrices for this example.

-By multiplying this two Matrix we will create “Matrix 3”.
-To apply the MMULT excel function first we need to decide the matrix table length.
+By multiplying these two Matrix, we will create “Matrix 3”.
+To apply the MMULT function first, we need to decide the matrix table length.
 This is decided by the number of rows of Matrix 1 and the number of columns if Matrix 2.

-- For Array 1 argument select Matrix 1 table values from A3 to C4.
+- Step 2: For Array 1 argument, select Matrix 1 table values from A3 to C4.

-- For Array 2 argument select Matrix 2 table values from E3 to F5.
+- Step 3: For Array 2 argument, select Matrix 2 table values from E3 to F5.

 So we have got the result in Matrix 3.

-If you are wondering how we got these values then we will explain to you in detail now.
+If you are wondering how we got these values, then we will explain it to you in detail now.